 It is the clearest teaching of Scripture that Christ fulfills all OT covenants through the New, which he initiated at the Lord’s Supper and ratified at his death and resurrection.
 He fulfills even the two-part covenant given to Abraham.
 Specifically, Paul says that in Abraham’s “seed” all the nations will be blessed.
 Who is the “seed”?
 Christ alone is the seed (singular) of Abraham (Gal.
 3:15-18), and salvation goes through him and only him.
 Now the church inherits the whole world by salvation through Christ (Rom.
 4:13).
 Now through him the whole world is being blessed as his gospel is spread.
 We can be like Abraham the believer, but our faith is now directed towards and put wholly in Christ.
 This is Paul’s main emphasis throughout his writings, particularly in Rom.
 9-11 and Gal.
 3-4.

-The sign of the second covenant was circumcision.
+The sign of the second Abrahamic covenant was circumcision.
 Today, believers are not circumcised except in their hearts (Rom.
 2:25-29; 1 Cor.
 7:19).
 So the sign of the covenant and therefore the second part of the covenant are obsolete.
 The nation of Israel rejected the Messiah, about four decades before the destruction of the temple in Jerusalem in A.D.
 70. That rejection, however, opened the door to Gentiles to receive salvation offered through the Messiah (Gal.
 3:15-18).

-Now the church inherits the world (Rom.
+As noted, now the church inherits the world (Rom.
 4:13), while the Jews can inherit Israel.
 They are on two parallel tracks globally and geographically, but salvation is through Christ alone.

 As I have asked before, is it possible that the land aspect of the first covenant is still in force?
 Did the Israelites’ breaking the Sinai covenant cancel the Abrahamic land grant?
 Does the New Covenant cancel the land grant also?
 Many interpreters say yes: both the Sinai covenant and the New Covenant canceled the specific aspect of the Abrahamic covenant that promised the land.